Start9Labs/documentation/site/source/contribute/index.rst

 Contribute
 ==========

-  Here you will find out how to join the community and give back!
+  Join the community and get involved!

 .. raw:: html